Sunnitization in the Ottoman Empire: Causes

 One thesis is that the conquest of Syria and Egypt, dominantly inhabited by Sunni Muslims, from the Mamluks in the early 16th century led to the adoption of Sunni Islam.
 According to this thesis, Sunni Islam helped the Ottoman state legitimize its rule over Muslims and the Ottoman sultans to acquire a more universal title, the caliph or, in other words, the leadership of the Islamic community.

 A more recent thesis suggests that the rise of the Safavid Empire resulted in a Sunni-Shi'a divide, which threatened the Ottoman aspirations to lead the Muslim community.
 According to this view, this led to the rise of Sunni orthodoxy in the Ottoman Empire as a response to the rise of Qizilbash and Shi'ism amongst Safavids.
 Some historians have claimed, in a similar fashion, that Safavids adopted and promoted Shi'a practices in response to the Ottoman Sunni orthodoxy.

-It has also been argued that the process of Sunnitization was a continuation of earlier trends, such as the rise of Islamic literay and empowerment of the ulema, and, thus, should not be viewed as solely a political response to the Safavid threat.
+It has also been argued that the process of Sunnitization was a continuation of earlier trends, such as the rise of Islamic literacy and empowerment of the ulema, and, thus, should not be viewed as solely a political response to the Safavid threat.